Jonasstenbeerg/GamePlatform/README.md

 The game keeps track of the statistics of all games played in a file from which the leaderboard is calculated and displayed after each game.

 # Gameplay
-Comment out or remove next line to play real games!
+Comment out or remove this line to play real games:
 _ui.PrintString($"For practice, number is: {_currentGame.DigitsToGuess}\n");